udsysnthi/ishara/content/pages/day-tour.md

           by lush greenery and offers a peaceful retreat for visitors looking to experience the beauty of Sri Lanka’s highlands.

+          As you make your way through the winding paths of dense forest, the air grows fresher and cooler, and the sounds of birds and rustling leaves guide your path.
+Finally, you emerge into an open space where the full grandeur of Laxapana Waterfall reveals itself—a massive curtain of water tumbling down the rocks in a series of stunning drops.

         image:
           type: ImageBlock
           url: /images/abstract-feature1.svg